cni-genie/CNI-Genie/docs/HLD.md

-# CNI Genie Version 1 High Level Design
+## You can find here our [existing & future features covered in CNI-Genie](CNIGenieFeatureSet.md)

-CNI Genie v1 only supports features 1 and 3.
-For feature 3 only the case where a single type of logical network is specified by the user is supported in v1.
+# CNI Genie High Level Design

 ## Overview

-From the viewpoint of Kubernetes kubelet CNI Genie is nothing but just another CNI plugin.
+From the viewpoint of Kubernetes kubelet CNI-Genie is treated the same as any other CNI plugin.
 As a result, no changes to Kubernetes are required.
 CNI Genie proxies for all of the existing CNI plugins, each providing a unique container networking solution, on the host.

 ![](overview.png)